Disney World In August (2025)

 We estimate August to be one of the slower months of the year—only the tenth most crowded.
 It’s the least crowded of the summer months (June, July, August) but slightly busier than September (except for Labor Day)

 August has no major holidays.
 One “holiday” can occur in late August if Labor Day (the first Monday in September) is close to the end of August.
-You might see Labor Day crowds trickle in a bit early.
-This could be a significant issue in 2024 and 2025 when Labor Day occurs on September 1 and 2.
+You might see Labor Day crowds—which are by no means as high as other holidays—trickle in a bit early.
+This could be a small issue in 2025 when Labor Day occurs on September 1, but Labor Day crowds are typically not bad enough that they need be avoided.

 August is part of North American summer.
 Most students in the United States are not in school during the bulk of August, but they begin returning later in the month.
 Like July, August is also incredibly hot, which keeps crowds from getting too excessive.